15 April, 2019

 This is where penetration testing comes in.
 An organization processes personally identifiable information (PII) of various stakeholders such as employees, contractors, customers, contacts, etc. As a matter of general practice, this information is scattered across multiple systems irrespective of the organizational size.
 These systems can be either on-site connected to the internal server or hosted on the cloud.
 At times, an organization’s information may reside with an external service provider for business processes like payroll management, customer relationship management, etc.

-Another motivation for conducting penetration tests can be mandatory disclosure of data breach within 72 hours and harsh penalties involved in cases of a data breach.
+Another motivation for conducting penetration tests can be mandatory disclosure of data breaches within 72 hours and harsh penalties involved in cases of a data breach.
 Hence, it becomes vital for an organization to achieve the highest level of security possible.
 Although maximum security is possible by disconnecting the organizational network from the internet, it does not seem like a viable solution for modern-day businesses.

 Code defects in the website, servers, internet browsers, operating systems, and software are some of the avenues where an attacker could exploit vulnerabilities.
 It is essential to deal with these vulnerabilities and for that, these vulnerabilities need to be identified first.
 From the context of GDPR, a penetration test can provide an organization with regular simulated attacks to identify existing vulnerabilities and check the efficiency of security controls in place.
-Moreover, with GDPR prescribing the principles such as privacy by design and privacy by default, penetration tests can be incorporated in the development of new processes or procedures right from the beginning.
+Moreover, with GDPR prescribing the principles such as privacy by design and privacy by default, penetration tests can be incorporated into the development of new processes or procedures right from the beginning.

 Furthermore, Article 35 specifies that an organization must carry out an impact assessment on processing operations related to personal data.
 This requirement may not be as generic as others; however, it indeed highlights that security must be considered right from the initial stages.